 Biltmore Hall was built to house Teaching and Research and was named after the Biltmore Forest School, a forestry school near Biltmore Estate that was established by Dr. Carl Alvin Schenck.

-Poe Hall is named for Clarence Hamilton Poe (1881-1964).
+Poe Hall was named for Clarence Hamilton Poe (1881-1964).
 Poe served as editor of the Progressive Farmer and an advocate for improved services for rural people.
 He was an advocate of the programs that NC State provided, particularly in terms of agricultural education and research.
 He received the North Carolina Medal in 1964 and an honorary Doctor of Agricultural Education in 1951 from NC State.

-Construction ended on the new 11-story tower addition (North Tower) to the D.H.
-Hill Jr. Library.
+Construction ended on the new 11-story tower addition, the North Tower, of the D. H. Hill Jr. Library.

 Randleigh Farm was devoted to the research of improving methods of dairy farming.
-It was the bequest of William R. Kenan, Jr. and was sold to Wake County in 2005.
+It was the bequest of William R. Kenan Jr. and was sold to Wake County in 2005.

 The Swann Memorial Library of Chemistry was named for Dr. Ralph C. Swann, former head of chemistry, and was located in Dabney Hall.

 The Talley Student Center opened in June 1972 (shown here before the installation of the fountain and courtyard).
-It replaced the Erdahl-Cloyd building (now the west wing of D.H.
-Hill Jr. Library) as the campus student center.
+It replaced the Erdahl-Cloyd building, now the west wing of D.H.
+Hill Jr. Library, as the campus student center.

 The Grinnells Animal Health Laboratory was named for Claude Delbert Grinnells, professor of Animal Husbandry at NC State for 33 years.
 He was named North Carolina Veterinarian of the Year in 1958.

-The University Student Center's Walnut Room cafeteria opened for the first time on this day at 11:30am.
+The University Student Center's Walnut Room Cafeteria opened for the first time on this day at 11:30am.

-The School of Textiles Auditorium was renamed in honor of Malcolm E. Campbell, Dean Emeritus of the School of Textiles
+The School of Textiles Auditorium was renamed in honor of Malcolm E. Campbell, Dean Emeritus of the School of Textiles.

 In 1974, African American students called for a new cultural center.
-Student Body President Terry Carroll presented a “four point” request to Chancellor Caldwell, which included a request for the first floor of the Print Shop to be turned over to the Society of Afro-American Culture for an African American Cultural Center.
-Banks C. Talley, dean of student affairs, complied with this request.
+Student body president Terry Carroll presented a four-point request to Chancellor Caldwell, which included a request for the first floor of the Print Shop to be turned over to the Society of Afro-American Culture for an African American Cultural Center.
+Banks C. Talley, dean of Student Affairs, complied with this request.

 The College Inn, formerly a motel, was purchased by the Wolfpack Club and converted into a residence hall.